VENICE – Some of Venice Theatre’s most interesting productions have been staged in The 90-seat black box Pinkerton Theatre.

 Alyssa Goudy directed this whoddunit.
 The story may lead to self-questioning by some audience members.

-Costumes are by Ross Boeringer, sound by Nate Blaweiss and Goudy, lighting by John Andzulis, props and production stage management by Lisa Million with music direction by Michelle Kassanofsky.
-Kathy Pingel and Dr. Caitlin Powell served as pychological dramaturgs.
+Costumes are by Ross Boehringer, sound by Nate Blaweiss and Goudy, lighting by John Andzulis, props and production stage management by Lisa Million with music direction by Michelle Kasanofsky.
+Kathy Pingel and Dr. Caitlin Powell served as psychological dramaturgs.
 The production includes adult language, situations and herbal cigarette smoking.

 Sadly, every seat was not filled at the Saturday performance I attended.
 Perhaps the previous Thursday’s storm was to blame.
 Those empty seats represented people who – for whatever reasons, missed an extraordinary story, well told, one told with bloody hands and real tears.
 All three actors had worked together in “The Spitfire Grill.”
 Maloney and Samuels also were both in “Reefer Madness.”
 Doyle has been in several other Venice productions.
 Samuels won several major awards for her depiction of Hamlet in “Hamlet.”
 All that experience was evident in their work in this darkly convoluted and bloody tale.